-This part explains the origin of the PHA's creation and authorization, the general structure of the organization, and the relationship between the PHA Board and staff.
+This part explains the origin of the CCHA's creation and authorization, the general structure of the organization, and the relationship between the CCHA Board and staff.

 1-I.B.
-ORGANIZATION AND STRUCTURE OF THE PHA
+ORGANIZATION AND STRUCTURE OF THE CCHA

-The Section 8 tenant-based Housing Choice Voucher (HCV) assistance program is funded by the federal government and administered by the Corpus Christi Housing Authority for the jurisdiction of City of Corpus Christi Texas and other communities in and around the county of Nueces.
+The Section 8 tenant-based Housing Choice Voucher (HCV) assistance program is funded by the federal government and administered by the Corpus Christi Housing Authority for the jurisdiction of City of Corpus Christi / County of Nueces.